AhmedEHaddad/Student-Directory/README.md

        }std_directory[100];`
 Important notes:

-•Write a user defined function for each menu option.
+â€¢Write a user defined function for each menu option.

-##License:
+## License:

 MIT